▸Introduction

 It does not behave as you think.
 If you auto-indent the code, you get the real meaning:let f x = function | 0 -> false | 1 -> match x with | 0 -> false | 1 -> true | 2 -> true | _ -> false

-When a match is nested in another pattern-matching, it is good practice to putbegin
+When a match is nested in another pattern-matching, it is good practice to putbegin...endaround it.

 Tutorials